mech/Notes/JavaScript/React/components.md

 # Components

+UI are fundamentally tree.
+Dealing with REST endpoint introduces complexity.
+Whatever comes out from that endpoint is typically not in the shape my UI expected.

+UI components should define what they need.
+Use a recursive description (JSON, EDN, Transit, etc).
+Falcor, JSON Graph.

 > Any Cycle.js app can be reused as a component in a larger Cycle.js app.

 Cycle.js treat every component as a mini-program of its own.
 We should also do that in React.
 Every React component we built, we should treat it as our `main()` program!